Carol-Long/carol-long.github.io/_pages/about.md

 *TL/DR:* We study the effect of predictive churn - flip in predictions over ML model updates - through the lens of predictive multiplicity – i.e., the prevalence of conflicting predictions over the set of near-optimal models (the ε-Rashomon set).

 - [Multi-Group Proportional Representation in Retrieval](https://openreview.net/pdf?id=BRZYhVHvSg)\
-Alex Osterling, Claudio Mayrink Verdun, **Carol Xuan Long**, Alexander Glynn, Lucas Monteiro Paes, Sajani Vithana, Martina Cardone, Flavio P Calmon\
+Alex Osterling, Claudio M Verdun, **Carol Xuan Long**, Alexander Glynn, Lucas Monteiro Paes, Sajani Vithana, Martina Cardone, Flavio P Calmon\
 Advances in Neural Information Processing Systems (**NeurIPS**), 2024.\
 *TL/DR:* We introduce Multi-Group Proportional Representation (MPR), a novel metric that measures representation across intersectional groups.
 We propose practical methods and algorithms for estimating and ensuring MPR in image retrieval, with minimal compromise in retrieval accuracy.